spuuntries/kekfilter/README.md

 First, as you know, we use levenshtein distance to determine similarities between domains to anticipate changes in URLs.

-Unfortunately, this does come at a cost, that being normal URLs _could_ (keyword "could", afaict is unlikely) get caught up in the crossfire, to anticipate for this, one may modify a list of "Safe" URLs, that the bot will ignore.
+Unfortunately, this does come at a cost, that being normal URLs (or normal words, if sufficiently similar to the domains) _could_ (keyword "could", afaict is unlikely) get caught up in the crossfire, to anticipate for this, one may modify a list of "Safe" URLs, that the bot will ignore.